How Yemeni Houthi rebel attacks on ships in the Red Sea are crimping global trade

 The delays contributed to a 1.3% decline in world trade in December, reflecting goods stuck on ships rather than being offloaded in port.
 But “noticeable consequences for consumer prices in Europe are scarcely to be expected, since the share of freight costs in the value of high priced goods such as consumer electronics is a fraction of a percent,” said Julian Hinz, director of the Research Center Trade Policy at Kiel.

-However, analysts at JP Morgan that the cost increase could slow the recent decline in inflation: “While these cost increases are coming off low levels, they will reinforce the facing of recent deflationary dynamics for goolink safety pin icon, at the far rightds prices.”
+However, analysts at JP Morgan say that the cost increase could slow the recent decline in inflation: “While these cost increases are coming off low levels, they will reinforce the fading of recent deflationary dynamics for goods prices.”

 Crude prices rose around 4% on news of the U.S-led air strikes.
 International benchmark Brent traded at just over $80 per barrel on Friday.
 That is still down from around $84 on the eve of the Oct.
 7 Hamas attack on Israel.